 The platform has been offering quality education since 2012, and currently, Coursera Plus has more than 7000 courses to choose from.

-These programs offer learners the opportunity to earn an informal certificate who did not have the opportunity to attend these prestigious institutions.
+These programs offer learners the opportunity to earn an informal certificate who did not have the chance to attend these prestigious institutions.
+Coursera also has several free courses.
+You can try some free options first and get a first-hand experience of the learning structure.

 Check my honest review and experience to know if Coursera is worth it!